 Natchez Revolt of 1729

 Most reports list those killed as 144 men, 35 women, and 56 children.
-Other French women and children, along with enslaved Africans, were captured, and a few managed to escape.
-Speculation persists as to the active role of enslaved Africans in the affair as well as the collusion of other minor indigenous tribes in the region.
-Small scuffles that resulted in more deaths occurred in the weeks following the massacre.
+Other French women and children along with enslaved Africans were captured, and a few managed to escape.
+Speculation continues as to the active role of enslaved Africans and other Indigenous tribes in the revolt.
+Small skirmishes that resulted in more deaths occurred in the weeks following the massacre.

-News of the affair immediately paralyzed the Louisiana colony with fear, as further uprisings were expected on all sides.
-Perier had the nearby peaceful Chaouchas tribe slaughtered as a warning to others.
-A force consisting mostly of the Choctaw led by the Chevalier de Loubois was sent against the Natchez in February 1730.
-They managed to free many of the captives and invest the fortified village before the entire tribe slipped away in the dark of night, crossing the Mississippi River and marching through the swamps to the Sicily Island area in present-day Catahoula Parish.
-There the Natchez were able to exist for a year until they were attacked once again.
-Most members then went to the Natchitoches area, where many of them were captured in the fall of 1731 and sold into slavery in St. Domingue.
-A few survivors scattered to the Chickasaw and Cherokee tribes and were assimilated.
+News of the affair spread fear across the colony, as further violence was expected.
+As a warning to other Native American groups, colonial Governor Etienne Périer ordered the nearby peaceful Chaouchas slaughtered by the French.
+A force consisting mostly of Choctaws, who were allies of the French, was sent against the Natchez in February 1730.
+They managed to free many of the French and African captives before the Natchez slipped away in the dark of night, crossing the Mississippi River and marching through swamps to the Sicily Island area in present-day Catahoula Parish.
+There the Natchez were able to survive for a year until they were attacked again.
+Most Natchez then went to the Natchitoches area, where the French captured many of them in the fall of 1731 and sold them into slavery on the Caribbean island of Saint-Domingue.
+A few survivors took refuge with the British-allied Chickasaws and later the Creeks and Cherokees.

 The massacre’s repercussions affected the Louisiana colony for years.
 Tobacco cultivation was largely abandoned, as were promising agricultural lands in outlying districts.
 The Company of the Indies, after losing its most promising agricultural settlement, decided to give up its trade monopoly in the colony as a financial disaster.
 In 1731 the company left Louisiana and returned control of the colony to the French crown.